 Describe frequency of conference calls: Conference calls are scheduled on an as-needed basis throughout the year.
 Depending on the subcommittee there may be one conference call per month.

-List anticipated face-to-face meetings in spring and fall: There are no official committee meetings in spring or fall, however YRCs should plan to attend their CRC and Regional Planning Meetings.
+List anticipated face-to-face meetings in spring and fall: There are no official committee meetings in spring or fall, however RVCs should plan to attend their CRC and Regional Planning Meetings.

 Leadership Weekend Subcommittee members typically attend the Leadership Weekend events.
 Transportation to the YEA Leadership Weekend for relevant committee members is reimbursed by staff through the travel reimbursement policy.